mteam88/address-smith/README.md

 A Rust executable for manufacturing active addresses on EVM networks, lightly optimized for resilience, speed, and efficiency.

+AI used extensively, don't blame me for bad code.

 ## Features

 - Parallel wallet operation execution with dependency management